jausions/couchdb_dart/README.md

 A basic understanding of CouchDB is required to use this library.
 Detailed information can be found at the [official documentation site](http://docs.couchdb.org/en/stable/api/basics.html).

-### API
+## Authentication

-The connection to the database, along with authentication, is handled via `CouchDbClient` for both web and server environments.
+The connection to the CouchDB server, along with authentication, is handled via `CouchDbClient` for both web and server environments.

 Three types of authentication are available: